-The current defence spend is being driven by the need to update aging warcraft and pressure from the US for NATO allies to increase defence spending.
+Current defence spending continues to be driven by the need to replace obsolete warship classes, both in terms of surface and submarine fleets, alongside US pressure for NATO allies to increase defence spending.